Best Android Apps 2026: 31 Must-Have Apps We Actually Tested (Free + Paid)

 Works offline: Yes

-• Built-in focus timer stops procrastination before it starts
+- Built-in focus timer stops procrastination before it starts

-• Habit tracker shows your streaks and completion patterns
+- Habit tracker shows your streaks and completion patterns

-• Clean interface that is easier to use than most productivity apps
+- Cleaner interface than most productivity apps

 8. Tasker — Best for Android Power Users